Tudor Heritage Black Bay Bronze 79250BM Review & Guide

 Tudor Black Bay Bronze discontinued

-The news is out.
 The Tudor Black Bay Bronze 79250BM was officially discontinued at Basel world 2019.

 Tudor discontinued the watch in favor for a new gray variant bronze Black Bay watch, reference 79250BA which you can read more about in the linked article.
 For some reason, Tudor decided to discontinue the brown version bronze watch when introducing the new gray slate dial version.
 Maybe they didn’t have enough room for two bronze watches in their lineup, because they are indeed quite niched watches.
 Or maybe, they felt that the brown version simply wasn’t “modern” or popular enough.
 But one thing is for sure, and that is that the Black Bay bronze 79250BM is permanently discontinued and will never return to Tudor’s lineup of watches.